-Our bodies are no different.
-We connect with the energies around us and our breath.
+Just as our water system on our planet does not work in isolation, neither does our body’s.
+Our water system on earth connects with the energy of the heavens – the moon (yin) and the sun (yang).
+We connect with the energies around us – though our bodies and our breath.
 So, just as we can affect the body, and its water within, through a variety of movement ranging from yin to yang, so can we affect the body by our interaction with the energies around us and our breath.

 - Rhythm -> Movement

-- Metabolic -> Air
+- Metabolic -> Breathing & Eating

-- Nerve Sense -> Heavens
+- Nerve Sense -> Meditation & Energy Practices

 These 3 main practices can help us balance our internal water, just as the water on our Earth, through it’s intrinsic characteristics, practices this daily to keep our earth in balance.

 I believe that the best way we can bring about a balance on our earth, with us still on it, is to balance our inner selves.
 The more we understand our inner worlds, the more we will understand our planet and feel an intrinsic drive to do what is right to help her.

 The energy of water culminates in the energy of a wave.
 Ask any ocean-lover – that energy it produces is infectious.

 Through our movement and our attempts at balancing, we have to work with gravity and be aware of its presence.
 When we work with it, it holds us and supports us, when we work against it, it makes us stronger.
 Sometimes this ‘making us stronger’ includes teaching us how to fall!
 Gravity has a way of reminding us of its presence – “bringing us back down to earth” – if we forget.

-Interestingly, one of the best ways NOT to fall out of a balancing posture, is to connect with your breath.
+One of the best ways NOT to fall out of a balancing posture, is to connect with your breath.
 Breathing brings us more into our bodies, whilst at the same time, connects us with our surroundings.
 It’s the ultimate balancing practice when it comes to balancing our inner and outer worlds.
 In an asana practice, when we connect our movement, and stillness, with the breath, we become more grounded (gravity) and sometimes can even defy gravity through a calm balance.
 We have to work very hard when we try to balance by fighting gravity with our muscles.
 By simply adding the lightness of breath, we learn to float!